jermason95/Data-Certification-and-Quality-Improvement/README.md

 #### 2. How did the data get there? (data lineage)
 	For any big enterprise, finding where you data is can be a daunting task

-In order to ensure a dataset is used properly knowing how to easily access your data is crucial.
+In order to ensure a dataset is used properly, knowing how to easily access your data is crucial.
 Not only from a business decision making standpoint, but to ensure that an audit trail can be followed to comply with government regulation.
-Many times datasets overlap, so is crucial to have a sorce of truth in discrepancies.
-Without a source of truth admins are at a much high risk to report inaccurate data, which negatively impacts business decisions
+Many times datasets overlap, so is crucial to have a source of truth if (when) discrepancies occur.
+Without a source of truth admins are at a much high risk to report inaccurate data, which negatively impacts business decisions.

-Through our data matching we were able to identity which database, application, file, table, and even column name all of the fields.
+Through our data matching we were able to identity which database, application, file, table, and even column name all the fields are located in for the addtional datasets.